 Samsung Pay & Google Pay

 Some tax payment websites support mobile wallet payments such as Samsung Pay or Google Pay.
 The US Bank Altitude Reserve card earns 3X for mobile wallet payments, so it should be a great match.
-However, readers have reported that Samsung / Android Pay (Google Pay) are only supported through Visa Checkout and that this does not trigger the Altitude’s 3X rewards.
+However, readers have reported that Samsung Pay and Google Pay are only supported through Visa Checkout and that this does not trigger the Altitude’s 3X rewards.

 Amex Express Checkout